 Who is involved with the project

-The principal investigator of this project is Dr Alberto Rocci, a consultant haematologist and myeloma lead at the Manchester Royal Infirmary.
+The principal investigator of this project is Dr John Burthem a Clinical Senior Lecturer at the University of Manchester and an Honorary Consultant and Manchester Haematological Cancers Diagnostic Partnership Lead at Manchester Royal Infirmary.

 This project will involve a team of researchers and a local patient supportive group and is supported by the staff of the Manchester Royal Infirmary.

 Identifying the causes of frailty is the first step to be able to treat frailty.
 This project will help in the planning of future strategies to treat the causes of frailty and thus improve quality of life, and eventually survival, of patients with myeloma.
 Since the percentage of older adults is increasing, the ability or recognise, monitor, and treat frailty will have a substantial impact on patients, society, and healthcare.